Skip to main content

 USWDS

-More specifically, when building applications with React, there is an existing component library, react-uswds that our project extends for the purposes of building any RADFish application.
-These components maintain all functionality of react-uswds components, but are branded with NOAA themes and styles.
-These components live in react-radfish directory, and allow for development in a modern React environment with NOAA look and feel.
+In most cases, RADFish uses standard components from the react-uswds open source project.
+The RADFish project further extends the react-uswds library.
+These components maintain the functionality of react-uswds, but are branded with NOAA themes and styles.
+These components live in the react-radfish directory.
+This allows modern React development with NOAA look and feel.

-For reference on the full react-uswds library, you can reference the deployed storybook:
+For information on the full react-uswds library, refer to their storybook.

-The benefit of referencing and leveraging react-radfish when building applications is to increase developer velocity, design consistency, and ensures that front-end development is happening in compliance with government regulation.
-The storybook above provides examples of a wide variety of compliant components that can be used to build apps for a wide variety of use cases.
+Building applications with react-radfish leads to faster development, consistent design, and ensures compliance with government regulations.
+The react-uswds storybook provides examples of compliant components that can be used to build apps for various use cases.

 Example